ysbs/jekyll-site/_people/matthew-johnson.md

 description: Party Secretary  # Short desc.
 Max 160 chars
 mail:
 - m.johnson@pirateparty.org.uk
-ordgov: 2 #ordgov and ordnec used to sort by importance
+ordnec: 2 #ordgov and ordnec used to sort by importance
 ---

 Matthew Johnson joined the party several years ago and immediately got involved within the IT team,